hupili/python-for-data-and-media-communication-gitbook/outline.md

 * Use `beautifulsoup` to [scrape Twitter timeline content](http://www.lyonwj.com/2017/11/12/scraping-russian-twitter-trolls-python-neo4j/) from [Wayback machine](http://archive.org/web/).
 A good example of investigative journalism, by William Lyon from [neo4j](https://neo4j.com/).

+> Post-class note: Week 5 was spent to strengthen the knowledge of scraper.
+This section is left for self-study.
+It is not dependency for future weeks.
+One can pick up in need.

 ## Week 6 - 1-D and 2-D analysis

 **Objective**: